w-schwier/webdrobe/README.md

 As a user, so that I can plan for the week ahead, I want to save outfits to a calender.

+As a user going on holiday, so that I know what I've packed, I want to be able to move items into a suitcase.

 ### Challenges